kosletr/Dynamic-Systems-Modeling/README.md

 ## Description

 This repository contains code written by me, Konstantinos Letros, as a project for Dynamic System Modeling course during the 7th semester (academic year 2018-2019) of my undergraduate studies in Electrical Engineering (Section: Electronics and Computer Science) at Aristotle Univeristy of Thessaloniki.
+Machine learning techniques as well as control theory topics are leveraged.

 ## Implementations

 ### Part 1
- Physical Problem Modeling and Offline Parameter Estimation using Least Squares Method
+ Physical System Modeling and Offline Parameter Estimation using Least Squares Method

  Physical System 1         |  Physical System 2
 :-------------------------:|:-------------------------:
 ![](https://github.com/kosletr/Dynamic-Systems-Modeling/blob/master/Work%201/latex/sys1.jpg)  |  ![](https://github.com/kosletr/Dynamic-Systems-Modeling/blob/master/Work%201/latex/sys2_2.jpg)

-Parameter Estimation Evaluation is also included, to proof that the correct values of parameters have been found.
+Evaluation is also included, to proof that the parameters were estimated precisely.

    System 1                |          System  2
 :-------------------------:|:-------------------------: